MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-your-machine.md

 |[Manual installation](./Setup-Windows-Binary-Manual.md)<br>Manually install CNTK Python lib, CNTK.exe for BrainScript, and dependencies  | [Manual installation](./Setup-Linux-Binary-Manual.md)<br>Manually install CNTK Python lib,CNTK.exe for BrainScript, and dependencies
 |                                                     | [Docker installation](./CNTK-Docker-Containers.md)

-## CNTK Versions: CPU, GPU, 1bit-SGD
+## CNTK Versions: CPU and GPU

-CNTK offers three different build versions.
+CNTK offers two different build versions.
 The CPU-only build uses the optimized Intel MKLML; MKLML is released with Intel MKL-DNN as a trimmed version of Intel MKL for MKL-DNN.
 The GPU implementation uses highly optimized NVIDIA libraries (such as CUB and cuDNN) and supports distributed training across multiple GPUs and multiple machines.
-The 1bit-SGD version is a special GPU build of CNTK that enables the MSR-developed 1bit-quantized SGD and block-momentum SGD parallel training algorithms, which allow for even faster distributed training in CNTK.
-Note that the 1bit-SGD package is not necessary for performing parallel training in CNTK; the GPU build will suffice.
+The GPU build also includes the MSR-developed 1bit-quantized SGD and block-momentum SGD parallel training algorithms, which allow for even faster distributed training in CNTK.